wultra/digital-onboarding-android/docs/Verifying-User.md

     result.onSuccess { stateData ->
         // handle `VerificationService.Success` state and navigate to the expected screen }.onFailure {
-        if (it is VerificationService.Fail) {
         if (it.state != null) {
             // show expected screen based on the state } else {
-                // navigate to error screen and show the error in
+            // navigate to error screen and show the error in `it.reason` }
-                // it.cause
-            }
-        } else {
-            // generic exception handling
-        }
     }
 }